 Led by principal investigator E. Aubrey Thompson, Ph.D., the Hormones and Cancer Laboratory at Mayo Clinic studies gene structure and function within the context of malignant transformation, focusing mainly on breast cancer.

-The Hormones and Cancer Lab has pioneered a number of aspects of next-generation sequencing and analysis of RNA, and our research team has developed a number of powerful new analytical tools that are widely used both locally and nationally.
+Our lab has pioneered a number of aspects of next-generation sequencing and analysis of RNA and has also developed several powerful analytical tools that are widely used both locally and nationally.

 Recent genomic analyses have elucidated a link between immunological activity and therapeutic outcome in HER2-positive tumors.

-A large part of what we do clearly involves big machines and big data sets.
-But the most important component of our laboratory is the team itself.
-Studies in the Hormones and Cancer Lab involve a high degree of teamwork among biologists, clinicians, bioinformatics analysts and biostatisticians, and the nature of our work is highly collaborative.
+A large part of what our research team does involves big machines and big data sets.
+But the most important component of the laboratory is the research team itself.
+Studies in the lab involve a high degree of teamwork among biologists, clinicians, bioinformatics analysts and biostatisticians, and the nature of the work is highly collaborative.

 Although our major focus is breast cancer, our research team actively seeks to exploit the analytical tools we have developed to answer both basic science and clinical questions related to a number of different tumor types.
 Active analytical programs are also ongoing in thyroid cancer, lung cancer, pancreatic cancer and renal cancer.

 About Dr. Thompson

 In addition to leading the Hormones and Cancer Lab, Dr. Thompson is a professor of cancer biology at Mayo Clinic College of Medicine and Science in Jacksonville, Florida.
 Dr. Thompson is also a consultant in the Department of Cancer Biology.
 His main focus is clinical and translational research, with particular interest in breast cancer.